spapas/spapas.github.io/content/react-redux-tutorial.rst

     }
   }

-Now, this can be used like a normal action (i.e it can be called using ``dispatch(getDataThunk())``).
+Now, the above can be used like a normal action (i.e it can be called using ``dispatch(getDataThunk())``).
-That's more or less the main advantage of redux-thunk: You are able to create thunk action creators that can be called like normal can do more complex things than just returning action objects.
-I have to repeat again that everything that you be done with thunk action creators, can also be done with normal functions that get ``dispatch`` as a paremeter - the advantage of thunk action creators is that you don't need to remember if an action creator needs to be called through ``disaptch(actionCreator())``
+That's more or less the main advantage of redux-thunk: You are able to create thunk action creators that can be called like normal actions and can do more complex things than just returning action objects so you don't have to remember how to call each function.

+I have to repeat
+again that everything that you be done with thunk action creators, can also be done with normal functions that get ``dispatch`` as a paremeter - the advantage of thunk action creators is that you don't need to remember if an action creator needs to be called through ``disaptch(actionCreator())``